 python3 ./scripts/export_conditioners.py --model_config "$WORKSPACE/model_config.json" --ckpt_path "$WORKSPACE/model.ckpt"

-To convert the DiT and AutoEncoder submodules, use the Generative API provided by the ai-edge-torch tools.
-This enables you to export a generative PyTorch model directly to tflite using three main steps:
+tools.
+This enables you to export a generative PyTorch model directly to .tflite

-Convert the DiT and AutoEncoder submodules using the provided python script:
+Convert the DiT and AutoEncoder submodules using the provided Python script:

-CUDA_VISIBLE_DEVICES="" python3 ./scripts/export_dit_autoencoder.py --model_config "$WORKSPACE/model_config.json" --ckpt_path "$WORKSPACE/model.ckpt"
+python3 ./scripts/export_dit_autoencoder.py --model_config "$WORKSPACE/model_config.json" --ckpt_path "$WORKSPACE/model.ckpt"

 After successful conversion, you now have dit_model.tflite